SofiaKirsanova/SofiaKirsanova.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a Ph.D. student in Computer Science at the [University of Minnesota](https://twin-cities.umn.edu/), advised by [Prof. Yao-Yi Chiang](https://yaoyichi.github.io/).
+I am a second-year Ph.D. student in Computer Science at the [University of Minnesota](https://twin-cities.umn.edu/), advised by [Prof. Yao-Yi Chiang](https://yaoyichi.github.io/).
 I am a member of the [Knowledge Computing Lab](https://knowledge-computing.github.io/).

 My research focuses on computer vision, document image analysis, and geospatial deep learning.
 I work on automated digitization of maps and documents, with expertise in vision transformers, multimodal learning, and layout understanding.